Realized in memory of Jim Petersen

 The Trail is an ongoing project, and will eventually feature nearly 30 permanent and temporary works of wildlife sculptures.
 We endorse and support a variety of artistic styles and subjects related to our mission including site-specific, contemporary, non-representational pieces.

-The Museum and Sculpture Trail are on the main thoroughfare into Jackson from the north and connect directly to the extensive Community Pathways system; making us accessible via car, public transportation, bicycle, and foot.
+The Museum and Sculpture Trail are on the main thoroughfare into Jackson from the north and connect directly to the extensive Community Pathways system; making us accessible via car, bicycle, and foot.
 The Sculpture Trail is free and open to the public, with a variety of programs and exhibitions during regular Museum hours and select summer evenings.
 Visit WildlifeArt.org for a schedule of live music, theater, yoga and other programs out on the Trail.